AbdulMajeed09398/Data-Centric-L-Diversity-Model/README.md

 The file <code> generalization_mappings.json </code>  provides a generalized hierarchy information sample for QIDs that can assist in generalization when called from the main program.
 The file <code> requriements.txt </code>  provides the Python libraries that are required to execute the code.

 **Citing DCLD**

-If you use DCLD implementation, please cite the following work:
+If you use the DCLD implementation, please cite the following work:

 [1] Citation will be added soon.